Tessil/tessil.github.io/_posts/2016-08-29-hopscotch-hashing.md

   <figcaption class="image_caption">Initial situation</figcaption>
 </figure>

 Let's say we want to insert the item 'd' with *hash('d') % 10 = 2*.
-From the bucket 2, we start to search for an empty bucket trough linear probing.
+From the bucket 2, we start to search for an empty bucket through linear probing.

 <figure>
   <img src="{{ site.url }}/images/hopscotch_example_fig_2.png"  class="image_caption" />